Powered by MOMENTUM MEDIA

 Phil Anderson, general manager of policy, advocacy and standards at the Financial Advice Association Australia, added that now that the CSLR is in place, it’s “unlikely that any government is going to remove” it.

 “The question that they need to solve for is sustainable and equitable funding.
 At the moment it is, as David said, 85 per cent of this is being attributed to financial advice.
-I think that that's a great unfair treatment of the way things go wrong and the contribution of product failure is not being adequately picked up,” Anderson argued.
+I think that that’s a great unfair treatment of the way things go wrong and the contribution of product failure is not being adequately picked up,” Anderson said.

 “We need to get that fixed.
 And then you look at from the perspective of who gets the benefit of the scheme.
 It’s broader than just financial advice and clients of financial advice, it gives confidence to all the stakeholders.
 So, there should be a more equitable sharing of the cost of this scheme.”

-Berry explained that as the administrator, the CSLR has no discretion as to how it operates because it’s “all outlined in legislation”, however he said what he can do is “be transparent”.
+Berry explained that as the administrator, the CSLR has no discretion as to how it operates because it’s “all outlined in legislation”, however, he said what he can do is “be transparent”.

-“That's my commitment to financial advisers, and to the industry associations, that we will be as transparent as we can be.
-If you feel that we're not, ask the question,” he said.
+“That’s my commitment to financial advisers and to the industry associations, that we will be as transparent as we can be.
+If you feel that we’re not, ask the question,” he said.

-“You know, I in with everything that we put together, there's a way that I describe Phil [Anderson].
-He's frustratingly smart.
-I've got to think through what are the [questions] that Phil's going to ask, because I need to make sure that I've got an answer that is accurate and right.
-I'm not interested in giving you an answer that he wants to hear.”
+“You know, I, in with everything that we put together, there’s a way that I describe Phil [Anderson].
+He’s frustratingly smart.
+I’ve got to think through what are the [questions] that Phil’s going to ask, because I need to make sure that I’ve got an answer that is accurate and right.
+I’m not interested in giving you an answer that he wants to hear.”

 He added that “keeping the channels of communication open” is key to the operation of the scheme and that the CSLR aims to keep financial advisers aware of what’s coming down the pipeline.